China to levy higher tariffs on pork imports in 2022 amid supply glut

 Tariffs for most favoured nations will return to 12% on Jan.
 1, from 8% currently, according to a ministry statement.

-China lowered its tariffs on frozen pork in 2020 from 12% to 8% as the country faced soaring domestic meat prices in the aftermath of a devastating disease outbreak.
+China lowered its tariffs on frozen pork in 2020 from 12% to 8% as the country faced soaring domestic meat prices in the aftermath of a devastating outbreak of African swine fever, a pig disease.

 Imports surged to a record and remained at high levels through the first half of the year, even as the hog herd recovered and prices fell below production cost by the third quarter.